 Sarah James is a human geographer specialising in sustainable food systems and food planning.
+She is currently working for World Vision Vanuatu.

 You might also like